About Penny Publications

 In 2001, through special arrangement with Three Across, Penny Publications began offering challenging, themed, New York Times style crosswords through memberships in The Crosswords Club, The Large-Print Crosswords Club, and The Uptown Puzzle Club.

-With the growth of the company, our offices have moved twice to accommodate more staff, and we recently expanded our warehouse to 50,000 square feet.
+With the growth of the company, our offices have moved several times, and we have expanded our warehouse to 50,000 square feet.
 Wherever we go and however we grow, we've never lost sight of the guiding principles established so many years ago by George Delacorte and Penny Kanter.
 We remain a family business committed to offering the very best puzzles at great prices, to implementing our solvers' suggestions and requests whenever possible, and to providing top-quality customer service.

 If you have any comments or questions regarding Dell Magazines, Penny Press, or this web site, please contact us.